SeanKilleen/seankilleen.github.io/_posts/2012-04-16-building-a-build-process-part-3-os-setup.markdown

 VirtualBox pops up an installer on the screen.
 Follow the default steps to install, or select custom options.

 #####IIS WebPI
 I highly recommend downloading the [Web PI (Web Platform Installer) from Microsoft](http://www.iis.net/webpi).
-It’s got a great interface for quick configuration of applications and installs.</
+It’s got a great interface for quick configuration of applications and installs.

 #####WebPI Downloads – Install the following packages:
 * .NET Framework 4.0